Press ESC to close

 5. Costa’s Hummingbird

-Costa’s Hummingbirds primarily feed on nectar and sometimes insects.
+Costa’s Hummingbirds mainly eat nectar and sometimes insects.
 Costa’s Hummingbird: The Desert Dynamo

-• Costa’s Hummingbirds Size: Costa’s Hummingbirds are small birds, measuring around 3 to 4 inches in length.
+• Costa’s Hummingbirds Size: These birds are small, about 3 to 4 inches long.

-• Color: Males are known for their vivid purple plumage on their heads and throats.
+• Color: Males have bright purple on their heads and throats.

-• Habitat: These birds are often found in the southwestern United States and arid regions of Mexico.
+• Habitat: They live in the southwestern U.S. and dry parts of Mexico.

-• Diet: Their primary food is nectar from desert flowers, and they also consume insects for protein.
+• Diet: They eat nectar and insects for protein.

 6. Broad-tailed Hummingbird

-These hummingbirds mainly feed on nectar from various flowering plants.
-They’re located in mountainous regions of North America.
+These hummingbirds eat nectar from flowers.
+They live in mountain areas of North America.

 Broad-tailed Hummingbird: The Mountain Jewel

-• Color: Males feature iridescent green plumage with a distinctive, rounded tail.
+• Color: Males have shiny green feathers and a round tail.

-• Habitat: They are often found in mountainous and forested areas, particularly in western North America.
+• Habitat: They live in mountains and forests in western North America.

-• Traits: Broad-tailed Hummingbirds are agile fliers and make a distinctive whirring sound with their wings in flight.
+• Traits: They fly well and make a special sound with their wings.

-• Nesting: They build small, cup-shaped nests in trees, using materials like plant fibers and moss.
+• Nesting: They build small nests in trees with plant fibers and moss.

 7. Black-chinned Hummingbird